saymrwulf/openssl/notes.md

-2023-06-21T07:47:00 - Refactor for clarity, might break a few tests though (openssl) 2023-06-21T01:00:00 - Refactor for clarity, might break a few tests though (openssl) 2023-06-21T20:04:00 - Refactor for clarity, might break a few tests though (openssl)
+2023-06-21T07:47:00 - Refactor for clarity, might break a few tests though (openssl) 2023-06-21T01:00:00 - Refactor for clarity, might break a few tests though (openssl) 2023-06-21T20:04:00 - Refactor for clarity, might break a few tests though (openssl) 2023-08-09T05:39:00 - Quick fix, referencing a known issue from the official repo (openssl)